Why married moms are so exhausted (And how husbands can better support them)

 How to support her:

 Intentionally plan date nights and outings.
-Marriage is a continue process of change and excitement.
+Marriage is a continued process of change and excitement.
 Don’t be boring.
 Embrace adventure and novelty in your marriage.
 Find new places to visit together, watch new shows together, try to find new interests and invite excitement into your marriage.
 Many moms feel like being a mom is their only identity.
 They feel a sense of loss of self and they struggle to find who they are again.

 And even if you’r not able to go on adventures together, plan quality time within your home or around your neighborhood.